 I really like that this shirt looks like a raglan, but gives you the more tailored look of inset sleeves.
-Plus the trim pieces are so fun, and matching fabric pieces together in different ways can make the shirt look completely different.
+Plus, the trim pieces are so fun, and matching fabric pieces together in different ways can make the shirt look completely different.

 For this shirt, I cut both trim pieces the same as the original shorter trim pattern piece.
-Then assembled the front bodice pieces per the pattern instructions, except mirroring the instructions for the first shorter trim piece.
+Then I assembled the front bodice pieces per the pattern instructions, except mirroring the instructions for the first shorter trim piece.

 Need instructions for lowering a neckline?
-I wrote a post for that HERE
+I wrote a post for that HERE.

-To do this, I used my french curve ruler to find out the angle of the bell curve.
+To do this, I used my French curve ruler to find out the angle of the bell curve.
 I then held the the paper sleeve up to my arm to get an idea of how short to cut it.
-I then used the french curve to draw the same bell at the 3/4 length point.
+Then, I used the French curve to draw the same bell at the 3/4 length point.

 As always, let me know if you have any questions in the comments section below.